Rna-Tariq/printf/README.md

 Task 1 : Done.

-Task 2 : Not Yet
+Task 2 : Not Yet.

 Task 3 : Not Yet